jamesherriott1/Starkey-Martial-Arts/README.md

 I found another modal and added it to the index.html file and added ther css to style.css file.
 I copy and pasted from here (<https://dev.to/veedjohnson/build-a-modal-pop-up-with-html-css-and-javascript-4md3>) and eited to my requirements

+I deleted the previous modal above as it wasn't working.
+It was replaced with (<https://codepad.co/snippet/pure-css-popup-box-on-hover>)

 ## timetable.html

 Added the h2 section to the timetable page. lines 49 to 57.
 Tested code and found no errors.